Alzheimer Disease

 Prevalence

-~5.8 million in United States; ~44 million worldwide
+~6.7 million in the United States; ~50 million worldwide (1)

-• 13.8 million in United States by 2050
+• 13.8 million in the United States by 2050

-• 1 in 10 of those ≥65 years have AD dementia.
+• 1 in 9 of those aged ≥65 years have AD dementia.

-• 32% of those ≥85 years have AD dementia.
+• 33.3% of those aged ≥85 years have AD dementia.

-• ~200,000 in United States with early-onset AD (<65 years)
+• ~200,000 in United States with early-onset AD (age <65 years)

 Etiology and Pathophysiology

-• Progressive, irreversible disease where cognitive impairment worsens over time
+• Progressive, irreversible disease, worsening cognitive impairment

-• β-amyloid plaques outside of neurons and τ protein tangles inside of neurons, resulting in loss of connections and neuron death
+• β-Amyloid plaques outside of neurons and τ protein tangles inside of neurons, resulting in loss of connections and neuron death.

 Genetics

-• Autosomal dominant: <5% of AD, usually early onset (<65 years)
+• Autosomal dominant: <5% of AD, usually early onset (age <65 years)

 • Familial inheritance AD (nonautosomal dominant): 15–25% of AD